vesoft-inc/nebula/docs/manual-EN/2.query-language/4.statement-syntax/1.data-definition-statements/create-tag-edge-syntax.md

 ## IF NOT EXIST

-We added the `If NOT EXIST` keywords for creating tags or edges.
+You can use the `If NOT EXIST` keywords when creating tags or edges.
 This keyword automatically detects if the corresponding tag or edge exists.
 If it does not exist, a new one is created.
 Otherwise, no tag or edge is created.

 **Note:** The tag or edge existence detection here only compares the tag or edge name (excluding properties).